CrazyGuy108/RiSC/emu/README.md

-# RiSC16-Emulator
+# Emulator
-Emulator built in C++, for a very simple but practical 16-bit computer architecture
+The emulator won't be specifically simulating the hardware here, but close enough to where it's a fully working system on its own.